A New Probe of Gaussianity and Isotropy applied to the CMB Maps: Random fields

-For comparison, using the $10$ random field realisations, we find the fraction of the pixels having the value zero is $0.6301 \pm 0.0009$, which is consistent with the predicted value of 0.6293, bearing in mind that the independence is only approximate, and the fact that we are using empirical rather than true variances for the probe coefficients.
-The AC discrepancy maps of the {\it Planck} maps, on the other hand, have significantly lower fractions of zeros, ranging from $0.4569$ (\texttt{SEVEM}~2018) to $0.5168$ (\texttt{Commander}~2015), to $0.6038$ (\texttt{SMICA}~2018).
+As per Equation~\eqref{eq:zeroprob}, the probability of the AC discrepancy with maximum lag \mbox{$k_\mathrm{max} = 10$} being zero is $\mathbb{P}(D_{10} = 0) \approx 0.6303$.
+For comparison, using our sample of $10$ random field realisations, we find the fraction of the pixels in the AC discrepancy map having the value zero is ${\widehat{f}}_0^{\rm ran} = 0.6315 \pm 0.0004$, which is reasonably close to the analytically predicted value of \mbox{$f_0^{\rm ran} = \mathbb{P}(D_{10} = 0) \approx 0.6303$}, bearing in mind that the independence is only approximate, and the fact that we are using empirical rather than true variances for the probe coefficients.
+The AC discrepancy maps of the {\it Planck} maps, on the other hand, have slightly lower fractions of zeros, ranging from $f_0 = 0.5996$ (\texttt{SEVEM}~2018) to $0.6010$ (\texttt{Commander}~2018), $0.6204$ (\texttt{SMICA}~2018) and $0.6236$ (\texttt{NILC}~2018) to $0.6289$ (\texttt{Commander}~2015).
+Note that for a single full-sky realisation of a map, we statistically expect a deviation from the ensemble average, which can be estimated in terms of the standard deviation of $f_0$ in the simulations.
+For our 10 simulations, this standard deviation is ${\widehat{\sigma}}_{f_0} \sim 0.0013$.
+Thus of the inpainted maps only \texttt{Commander}~2015 has $f_0$ consistent with the hypothesis of an isotropic Gaussian random field.

-We show the distribution of non-zero AC discrepancy values for two of the {\it Planck} AC discrepancy maps in Figure~\ref{fig:ac_zero_histograms}: the excess over the observation for an isotropic Gaussian random field is clearly evident.

-We think we have established adequately that the five inpainted {\it Planck} maps are (with the exception of \texttt{NILC}) not pure realisations of isotropic Gaussian random fields.
-In the next section we develop a possible model for a dominant aspect of the \texttt{Commander}~2015 discrepancy map.